-Skip: The first tools that I had were just a CV studio camera.
+Skip: It was feedback.
 I would leave a set-up in my basement back room.
 A camera shooting into a monitor, just the simplest camera and a monitor at an angle.
-And, the first tool was my finger on the contrast and brightness knobs - that drastically affected the response of the feedback . . . and, playing with the zoom, focus and tripod with its angle.
+I was starting to get what I call the basic daisy feedback - just five armed or eight armed depending on the angle of the camera.
+And, the first tool was my finger on the contrast and brightness knobs - that drastically affected the response of the feedback....and, playing with the zoom, focus and tripod with its angle.